rwarbelow/ruby-and-apis/_posts/2015-11-21-generating-and-parsing-json.markdown

     <p>
       The data below is the result of an API call to `https://www.coursehero.com/api/flashcards/sets/600582/?api_key=INSERT-KEY-HERE`.
     </p> <br>
     <p>You'll combine a few skills here.
 First, save the JSON below into a file called `flashcards.json`.
 Then, create a `Flashcard` ruby object.
-You'll notice that the only data values that are relevant are `term` and `definition`, so your Ruby object only needs to have those attributes.
+You'll notice that the only data values that are relevant are `fcid`, `term`, and `definition`, so your Ruby object only needs to have those attributes.
 Read in the JSON data, then output an array of five `Flashcard` objects. </p>
   </div>
 </div>